MrClock8163/ToolDocumentation/docs/vbnetframework/colorlibrary.md

 # Color library and converter

+!!! note

+	This page is about the latest **Visual Basic .Net Framework** version of the tool.
+If you want to read about thee Visual Basic .Net based iteration, head over to the [Color converter (VB.Net)](../vbnet/colorlibrary.md) page.

 The Color library and converter is the fourth iteration of the color converter tool, and the second iteration of the integrated color library.
 It is written in Visual Basic .Net Framework.
 It integrates the converter part of the original iteration with a structured color library which allows for categories as well, and a color picker window.

-The color library is stored in a special .colorlib file which is easier to manage programatically, validate for integrity.
+The color library is stored in a special [COLORLIB file](../formats/colorlib.md) which is easier to manage programatically, validate for integrity.

 ## Features